opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 }
 ```

-As with most KeyView functions, the first argument is the context we created earlier.
-We also need to provide the path to the input and output files.
+As with most KeyView functions, the first argument is the context you created earlier.
+You must also provide the path to the input and output files.

-> **Mail Files:** Mail files, such as EML or MSG, are considered a form of container, and cannot be filtered directly.
-We will learn more about how to filter mail files in [Extracting sub files](#extracting-sub-files).
+> **Mail Files:** Mail files, such as EML or MSG, are considered a form of container, and you cannot filter them directly.
+You will learn more about how to filter mail files in [Extracting sub files](#extracting-sub-files).

 ### Handling extended errors

-Until now we've only had to deal with basic errors, but we can receive additional error information by looking at extended errors.
-When the error returned is KVERR_General (or for some functions, FALSE) we should call the function [fpGetKvErrorCodeEx()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpGetKvErrorCodeEx.htm) to receive an additional error code with more information.
+Until now you have only had to deal with basic errors, but you can receive additional error information by looking at extended errors.
+When the error returned is KVERR_General (or for some functions, FALSE), you can call the function [fpGetKvErrorCodeEx()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpGetKvErrorCodeEx.htm) to receive an additional error code with more information.

 ```c
 if(error != KVERR_Success)